almachelouche/middleman/content/email/AU/eNews/012/6-2year.md

 color='lightblue'

-title = '''Time to get personal''' copy = '''Are you ready to take your Ranger or Everest to the next level?
-Get weekend ready with Ford genuine accessories, they’re waiting to help you take your vehicle to the limit.
+title = '''Time to get personal''' copy = '''Are you ready to take your Ford to the next level?
+Get weekend-ready with Ford genuine accessories, designed to deliver the durability and safety you need.
 Learn why quality matters when it comes to accessories.''' cta1_text = '''WATCH NOW''' cta1_url = '''https://www.ford.com.au/forms/accessories/''' cta1_link_name = '''accessories1'''